 As of September 2017, all of the worker nodes in the General Purpose Grid are 64 bit Intel hardware running a recent version of Scientific Linux Fermi (SLF) version 6.
 The computers mu2egpvm01...05 are also a 64 bit Intel processors running SLF6.
 Therefore any code compile and linked on these two machines should run on any GP Fermigrid worker node.
 The machines mu2egpvm* share the disks mounted on /grid/*/mu2e and /mu2e/*.

 All FermiGrid worker nodes have sufficient memory for our expected needs and we can use up to 40 GB per job of local disk space on each worker node.

 e Another feature of the Fermilab General Purpose Grid ( and of the CDF and D0 Grids) is that a large amount of disk is visible to all worker nodes:

 /grid/data/mu2e /grid/fermiapp/mu2e /grid/app/mu2e /mu2e/data /mu2e/appThese disks use a technology called bluearc.
 You should not read/write large data files directly from/to these disks.
 Instead you should stage such files on disk that is local to the worker.
 The bluearc disk space, including the staging policy, is described in more detail below.

-These disks are also mounted on detsim under the same names.
 This disk space is not visible on worker nodes within the CMS section of FermiGrid; nor is it visible on grid nodes outside of FermiGrid.